-As specific actions, Nissan established the "guidelines for employees' action," which stipulated actions to be taken by employees, sections and companies, and kept employees informed.
-Nissan also developed a BCP for each business section, with several triggers to invoke the BCP depending on the infection ratio, to maintain business continuity even under a high infection situation.
+As specific actions, we established the "guidelines for employee action," which stipulated actions to be taken by employees, sections and companies, and kept employees informed.

+We also developed a BCP for each business section, with several triggers to invoke the BCP depending on the infection ratio, to maintain business continuity even under a high infection situation.

-Nissan will keep prepared for contingencies like avian flu through its PDCA cycle, such as by updating response team members and the BCP, carrying out educational activities for infection prevention and stockpiling sanitary and medical goods.
+We will run PDCA cycles to remain prepared for contingencies like avian flu through measures such as updating response team members and the BCP, carrying out educational activities for infection prevention and stockpiling sanitary and medical goods.